Oklahoma City Thunder Odds | Spreads, Totals, Props, NBA Playoffs

 If the Pistons come out firing and claim an early lead, oddsmakers will move the lines to reflect the current score, increasing the value of a bet on the Thunder to win, upping your profits on a correctly (and well-timed) bet.

 Live betting is also where “hedging” your bets can come into play, a tactic by bettors where they make one bet before the game starts and then an opposing bet while the game is live as a way to recoup their potential losses.
 Let’s say you bet on Oklahoma City (+180 underdogs) to win a game against the Chicago Bulls (-200 favorites), but at halftime the Thunder are down by 10 points.
-The live odds for a moneyline bet on the Bulls now only pays you back one-third of your money, or -300.
+The live odds for a moneyline bet on the Bulls now only pay you back one-third of your money, or -300.
 By giving up on the Thunder and betting on the Bulls moneyline at -300 during halftime, you’re hedging your initial bet on the Thunder in an attempt to recover some money from a seemingly lost cause.

 Parlays and Teasers